anderslanglands/alShaders2/README.md

 ## Developer info

-This repo now contains a test suite.
-In addition to being useful during development, when submitting pull requests for new features, add tests for those features is encouraged as well.
+This repo contains a test suite.
 Running it requires:

 * Python 2.7
 * Arnold 5.0.1+